michaelstaake/LibreKB/README.md

 ### Features:

-- 100% Free and open source.
+- 100% free and open source.
 - Runs on pretty much any server or hosting account.
 - Installs in minutes.
 - Easy to customize branding to match your project or business.